Skip to main content

 });

-ARCHIL_DISK_TOKEN is set in the environment, or that IAM credentials are available (e.g., running on EC2 with an attached role).
+1. Credentials — Ensure a valid disk token is set in ARCHIL_DISK_TOKEN, or that IAM credentials are available (e.g., running on EC2 with an attached role).
+Note that a disk token is different from a Control Plane API key.